-Eastern Walkway
+Eastern Walkway - Te Ara Mātaratara

-The Lake Ōkāreka Community Association have in October 2021 received resource consent to complete the walkway around the entire Lake of Ōkāreka.
-The construction of the new track across the Lake Ōkāreka Scenic Reserve and Playnes Farm will improve recreational access for local residents, enhance the experience for fee paying guests in the community managed DOC campground, offer inclusion into the trail running event schedule and benefit Rotorua as a tourism destination famous for its' amazing walking trails.
+Following resource consent in October 2021 and extensive community consultation, LOCA have announced the subsequent build of the track to get underway in spring/summer.
+The construction of the new track across the Lake Ōkāreka Scenic Reserve and Playnes Farm will improve recreational access for local residents, enhance the experience for fee paying guests in the community managed campgrounds.
 At present there are two key walkways: One from Boyes Beach to DOC Campground and the other from Acacia Road to the Tarawera outlet along the boardwalk.
 The linking track of approx 3.8km has been designed to be a low profile family friendly walk with a gentle gradient which would be a total round-the-lake walk of just over 10km. |

 FAQ